 - Take a day trip to Hobbiton and enjoy the shire and movie sets from Lord of the Rings.

-- Free Wifi is very limited, and payment plans are available for purchasing additional wifi.
+- Note: the free Wifi is very limited, and payment plans are available for purchasing additional Wifi.

-- There is plenty of parking on site, and one allocated spot for each unit or campsite.
+- There is plenty of open parking on-site, plus one allocated spot for each unit or campsite.

-Will you stay at Papamoa Beach Report when you visit the Bay of Plenty?
+Will you stay at Papamoa Beach Resort when you visit the Bay of Plenty?